ubccpsc/310/project/Deliverable2.md

 This data has been obtained from the UBC [Building and classrooms](http://students.ubc.ca/campus/discover/buildings-and-classrooms) listing (although a few years ago).
 The data is provided as a zip file: inside of the zip you will find ```index.htm``` which specifies each building on campus.
 The links in the `index.htm` link to files also in the zip containing details about each building and its rooms in HTML format.

 The dataset file can be found here: [rooms.zip](https://github.com/ubccpsc/310/raw/2019jan/project/rooms.zip).
+This dataset should result in 364 rooms (i.e. a listDataset would show numRows: 364).

 ### Checking the validity of the dataset